Report on Annual Expenditures for Travel, Hospitality and Conferences 2017-18

 The Department provides strategic policy advice on: national security, border strategies, countering crime, and emergency management.
 The Department also delivers a number of grant and contribution programs related to emergency management and community safety and national security.

-For more detailed information on Public Safety Canada's mandate, including roles and responsibilities, please refer to the Department's 2014-15 Report on Plans and Priorities (RPP) and the 2014-15 Departmental Performance Report (DPR).
+For more detailed information on Public Safety Canada's mandate, including roles and responsibilities, please refer to the Department's 2017-18 Departmental Plan (DP) and the 2017-18 Departmental Results Report (DRR).

 Includes international travel that is part of the Department's program.

-Compared to fiscal year 2013-14, departmental conference expenditures have decreased by $36K or 35%.
+Compared to fiscal year 2016-17, departmental conference expenditures decreased slightly by $6K or 6%.
 This decrease is in line with continued efforts to ensure that conference expenditures are managed in the most effective and economical manner.

 Approved by the Chief Financial Officer